Big and Tall Fit Guide

 If you’ve ever felt like your shorts were holding you back, the fabric was likely the culprit.
 Opting for shorts made with stretch fabric can completely transform your experience.
 Materials that blend cotton or polyester with a bit of spandex or elastane provide essential flexibility for comfort and mobility.
 This allows the shorts to move with you when you bend, sit, or walk, eliminating that tight, restrictive feeling across your thighs and seat.
 Stretch fabric maintains the shape and structure of the shorts, so you get a great look without sacrificing your freedom of movement.
 It’s the key to finding shorts you can truly live in.

-Consider the Rise and Inseam
+Don't Overlook the Rise and Inseam

 Two often-overlooked measurements that make a massive difference are the rise and the inseam.
 The rise is the distance from the crotch seam to the top of the waistband, and it determines where the shorts sit on your waist.
 A proper rise is crucial for bigger guys, as it helps prevent the waistband from rolling down under your belly.
 The inseam is the length from the crotch to the bottom hem, which dictates how long the shorts are.
 Finding the right combination ensures a comfortable and flattering fit that feels proportional to your frame.
 This men's shorts style guide can help you decide on the best length for your height and style.